thilus/thilus.github.io/students.md

 💡 Who We're Looking For

-If you have a solid background in data engineering, bioinformatics, and programming, and a keen interest in:
+If you have a solid background in data science and programming, and a keen interest in at least one of these areas:
 - Public Health
+- Epidemiology
 - Data Engineering
 - Databases (SQL / NOSQL)
 - Bioinformatics

 Then you're just who we need!
 Bright and hardworking students and visiting scholars are always welcome to join our team. 🚀